TelemetryDeck/docs/articles/preset-purchases.md

   - insights
   - presets
 lead: TelemetryDeck ships with a set of insights that can be useful to track your revenue within the last few hours with live purchase data.
 Here's how to set them up.
+searchEngineDescription: TelemetryDeck ships with a set of insights that can be useful to track your revenue within the last few hours with live purchase data.
+Learn how to set them up.
 ---

 ## Why Track Purchases?